-A seminar that will introduce pre-medical, pre-dental, and pre-veterinary students to the the requirements for admission to graduate programs in these areas.
+A seminar that will introduce pre-medical, pre-dental. and pre-veterinary students to the the requirements for admission to graduate programs in these areas.
 Students will develop personal plans for working toward these requirements, will interact with a variety of healthcare professionals to gain knowledge about different careers and determine which is the best fit for them, and will discuss current ethical and policy issues related to healthcare.
+Open only to Biology, Biotechnology, and Chemistry students with a declared Pre-Medical Concentration who have an overall GPA of at least 3.2 and a Biology/Chemistry/ Math/Physics GPA of at least 3.4.

-BI-215 Neuroscience LASC Categories: NLL
+BI-215 Neuroscience